Zenobia Camprubí: Exile

-Final Years
+Later life

 In 1954, Zenobia stopped working at the University because of medical advice.
 The American magazine published an autobiographical entitled Juan Ramón and I.

 In 1956, the cancer reappeared and in April Zenobia started a treatment that gave her serious burns.
 In the month of June, she flew to Boston for another operation, but the doctors told her not to have the operation and gave her only a few months to live.

 Zenobia died on 28 October 1956, in Puerto Rico, three days after her spouse received the Nobel Prize for literature.

 Juan Ramón Jiménez survived two more years, and today, their remains are buried in Moguer.

 Legacy

 In 1955, and at their behest, the University of Puerto Rico established a research room for the couple which would concentrate on their personal library and on modern Hispanic literature.
 The research room now also covers publications about the couple and contains an approximate total of 105,699 volumes and documents.
 It bears the name of Zenobia and Juan Ramón Jiménez to this day.

 The House of Culture Zenobia and Juan Ramón was created in Moguer.